Jordyn Hadden

 Is it right for me?

 Beta Reading may be a good fit for you if you would like basic feedback on an early draft of your novel.
-Before you start polishing the prose, a Beta Read can help you make sure your plot and characters are solid.
+Before you start polishing your prose, a Beta Read can help you make sure your plot and characters are solid.

 Chapter Critique